Last Updated on October 30, 2020

-Spark Post allows you to create beautiful social graphic posts in seconds.
-You can use them for a variety of purposes including, social media posts, Facebook ads, or even as banners for your various social media profiles.
+Spark Post allows you to create beautiful graphics in seconds.
+You can use them for a variety of purposes including online announcements, blog post images, social media posts, Facebook ads, or even as banners for your various social media profiles.

 They even offer support for Apple’s Live Photos as background images, which is a very cool feature we haven’t seen supported by other apps.

 They guide you through the image creation process and the built-in design tools will ensure you end up with a good-looking design that’s properly balanced.

 There are even features that help you choose the right color schemes and fonts, add filters, and much more.